Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 Laser engraving is so much more than fastening any material in the work area and pushing a button.
 Every material has its own quirks and idiosyncrasies that will sometimes help you achieve your design goal and sometimes make it hard on you.
 The following list will guide you through the properties of the most common materials.

-Laser Engraving Leather
+Laser Engraving of Leather

 It is possible to laser engrave finished leather, producing a look similar to hot-branding.
 Avoid raster marking large surfaces, since the leather will turn powdery.
 Therefore, vector marking is recommended.